Logo

 A conforming Scroll Engine Implementation MUST:

-Conforming Scroll Engine Implementations MAY use any internal representation or underlying platform primitives, as long as the externally observable behavior conforms to this specification.
+Conforming Scroll Engine Implementations MAY use any internal representation or underlying platform primitives, as long as the externally observable behavior and extension semantics conform to this specification.

 Conforming Host Environments